Felix Naim

-Felix Naim (פליקס נעים) is an Israeli former football player and currently the manager of Hapoel Afula.
+Felix Naim (פליקס נעים) is an Israeli football manager and former player who manages Hapoel Afula.

-Sports career
+Career

 Naim was a handball player who played for Maccabi Kiryat Motzkin and for the Israel U-18 team.
 He turned into football when he was 18 years old when he started to play for HaTzair Haifa youth team and then moved to play for the senior side of Maccabi Neve Sha'anan, there he played with Eli Guttman.
 He moved to France there he played a bit in the fifth tier.

 From 1997 til 2001 he worked as Guttman's scout, Naim was the one who brought Đovani Roso to play in Israel.
 Later on Naim stopped working for Guttman and decided to start his career as a manager in clubs from the lower divisions in Israel.